Amadou Onana: International career

 On 18 May 2022, Onana was named in the Belgium senior squad for the four 2022–23 UEFA Nations League matches in June 2022 against Netherlands, Poland (twice) and Wales respectively.
 20-year-old Onana made his full international debut against the Netherlands on 3 June 2022.

 On 10 November 2022, Onana was named in the final 26-man squad for the 2022 FIFA World Cup in Qatar.
 He made two appearances at the tournament, appearing as a substitute in the first group game against Canada and starting against Morocco in the second.
 He was suspended for Belgium's final match, as the team drew 0–0 with Croatia and were eliminated.

 On 28 May 2024, Onana was selected in the 26-man squad for UEFA Euro 2024.
 He played every minute of Belgium's four matches at the tournament, where they were knocked out by neighbours France in the round of 16.

+On 28 March 2026, Onana scored his first international goal in a 5–2 friendly victory over the United States at the Mercedes-Benz Stadium.
+Later that year, on 15 May, he was selected in Belgium's squad for the 2026 FIFA World Cup.
+He sustained an ACL injury during the Round of 16 match against hosts the United States, sidelining him for several months.

 Personal life

 Onana was born in Dakar, Senegal, to a Senegalese mother and a Cameroonian father.
-At the age of 11, Onana, with his mother and sister, moved to Brussels, Belgium to join his father.
+In 2012, Onana moved to Brussels, Belgium, with his mother and sister to join his father.

-In spite of being of Cameroonian descent, he is not related to André Onana.

 Onana is a Muslim.
 He is fluent in five languages: Wolof, French, Dutch, German and English.
 Outside of football, he also makes rap music under the name 24 am, having released his debut single "Check On Me" on 2 August 2024.